AnttiLehikoinen/SMEKlib/README.md

 # SMEKlib
-Matlab 2D-FEM library for electrical machines
+2D-FEA Library for Electrical Machines in Matlab

 Several simulation examples can be found under Examples.